 2010 Lincoln's Inn

-Upon completing my undergraduate degree I went to New Orleans where I undertook an internship with the Capital Post Conviction Project of Louisiana in New Orleans and was responsible for the investigation and preparation of court documentation for two of the office's most notorious cases (A. Frank and M. Weary).
+Upon completing my undergraduate degree I went to New Orleans where I undertook an internship with the Capital Post Conviction Project of Louisiana.
+During this time I was responsible for the investigation and preparation of court documentation for two of the office's most notorious cases (A. Frank and M. Weary).